Trial begins for former Baltimore Police detective accused of helping to plant evidence, conducting illegal searches

 “I tried to block it out of my mind” he said about the call.
 “I’m just one of those cops that I do everything by the book and I just didn’t even want to think about it.”

-Hankard told the grand jury he had his suspicions about why they needed a toy gun, but decided not to report it to his superiors because he couldn’t be “100 percent” sure.
+Hankard told the grand jury he had his suspicions about why they needed a toy gun, but decided not to report it to his superiors because he couldn’t be “100%” sure.

 As part of their plea agreements, Gladstone and Vignola identified Hankard as the person who gave them the toy weapon.
 About 14 people could be called to testify during Hankard’s trial, including Vignola and Gladstone.